Come and learn the satisfying and engaging skills of playing for dancing!

 Ross Grant

-Ross is a well- respected performer, composer and teacher.
+Ross is a well-respected performer, composer and teacher.
 The last few years have seen him touring with Will Pound’s Through the Seasons, folk award nominee Georgia Lewis and contemporary folk ensemble Inlay, as well as a number of other recording credits.
-He has taught fiddle for over ten years, working on the highly acclaimed Sistema program, which aims to transform the lives of young people through music across the world.
-In addition, he also runs his own successful English Fiddle Weekend for adult learners, which sees its fourth year in 2022.
+He has taught fiddle for over ten years, working on the highly acclaimed Sistema programme, which aims to transform the lives of young people through music across the world.
+He also runs his own English Fiddle Weekend for adult learners.

 How can I take part?